MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 ## Supported schemas and limitations

-Azure OpenAI structured outputs supports the same subset of the [JSON Schema](https://json-schema.org/docs) as OpenAI.
+Azure OpenAI structured outputs support the same subset of the [JSON Schema](https://json-schema.org/docs) as OpenAI.

 ### Supported types